A third GOP senator comes out against Trump’s Fed nominee, putting confirmation vote on knife’s edge

 Before the coronavirus pandemic thrust the economy into a sudden recession, Shelton altered some of her views to appear in closer agreement with Trump’s aggressive push for lower interest rates.
 On policy, Shelton has also called for a return to the long-abandoned gold standard, which the nation fully abandoned in 1971.

 There’s widespread agreement that the Fed’s seven-seat board benefits from a range of perspectives and opinions.
-But Shelton’s critics say her views make her too much of an outlier to set monetary policy at the central bank, and that the stakes are especially high as the economy fights its way out of the covid crisis.
+But Shelton’s critics say her views make her too much of an outlier to set monetary policy at the central bank, and that the stakes are especially high as the economy fights its way out of the coronavirus crisis.

-Democrats are also expected to oppose Shelton’s nomination, and Republicans hold a 53-47 majority in the Senate.
+Democrats are also expected to oppose Shelton’s nomination, and Republicans hold a 53-to-47 majority in the Senate.
 It is unclear whether Vice President Pence, who is marshaled in to break ties in the Senate, will have to do so; a spokesman for Alexander said he will not be in Washington this week due to family matters, so he won’t be present to vote on the nomination if it occurs this week.

-But Sen. Rick Scott (R-Fla.), who is expected to support Shelton, will be in quarantine this week, according to spokesman Chris Hartline, after coming into contact with someone Friday night in Naples, Fla., who later tested positive.
+But Sen. Rick Scott (R-Fla.), who is expected to support Shelton, will be in quarantine this week, according to spokesman Chris Hartline, after coming into contact with someone Friday night in Naples, Fla., who later tested positive for the virus.

-If Scott and Alexander both miss the vote, it could come down to a 49-49 tie if Vice President-elect Kamala Harris votes.
+If Scott and Alexander both miss the vote, it could come down to a 49-to-49 tie if Vice President-elect Kamala D. Harris votes.
 In that scenario, Pence would be needed to break the tie.

-And if the vote drags into early December, incoming Sen. Mark Kelly (D-Ariz.) will be seated, likely imperiling Shelton’s chances.
+And if the vote drags into early December, incoming Sen. Mark Kelly (D-Ariz.) will be seated, which will likely imperil Shelton’s chances.

 The Fed’s board often prides itself on reaching consensus, and individual governors can have limited influence.
-Earlier in Shelton’s nomination process, some economists speculated that if Shelton was confirmed and Trump won his reelection bid, then Trump would try to put Shelton in the Fed’s top job once Powell’s term expires in 2022.
-Even if Shelton is ultimately confirmed, Biden’s win almost entirely zaps her path to Fed Chair.
+Earlier in Shelton’s nomination process, some economists speculated that if Shelton was confirmed and Trump won his reelection bid, then Trump would try to put Shelton in the Fed’s top job once Jerome H. Powell’s term expires in 2022.
+Even if Shelton is ultimately confirmed, Biden’s win almost entirely zaps her path to Fed chair.

 Yet Fed officials do vote on monetary policy and regulatory policy decisions and can prove influential during debates.
-Trump has remade almost all of the Fed’s board of governors, including through the nomination of Fed Chair Jerome H. Powell.
+Trump has remade almost all of the Fed’s board of governors, including through the nomination of Fed Chair Powell.
 Yet Trump has had less success filling two open slots in the past few years, as some of his ideas for nominees were rejected by Republican senators or withdrew their bids.

 The Fed’s role in the U.S. economy has come under a particular spotlight since the coronavirus pandemic thrust the nation into a sudden and painful recession.
 Since March, the Fed has overseen and implemented a slate of emergency lending programs to bolster the markets and keep credit flowing in a way its leaders say has staved off an even deeper financial crisis.

 Normally, the Fed’s main policy lever rests in the setting of interest rates, which the Fed can tweak up or down depending on what it is seeing in the economy.
-At the beginning of the pandemic, the Fed slashed rates to near zero and is expected to keep them there for some time, raising questions about how much farther the Fed can go to keep the economy from scarring.
+At the beginning of the pandemic, the Fed slashed rates to near zero and is expected to keep them there for some time, raising questions about how much further the Fed can go to keep the economy from scarring.

 Trump’s other pick for the second Fed vacancy has been far less controversial.
 Yet it’s unclear when or if Republicans will move to confirm Christopher J. Waller, a St. Louis Fed economist, by the end of the year.